 Responsibility stands alongside freedom.
 To make a choice means that you have chosen to address its results as well, as far as you can foresee them.
 When you revise a choice, this is just as true.

-During the Fall 2016 meeting of the Classical Association of the Atlantic States, on Friday morning, October 21st at about 8 AM, in the Heldrich Conference Center in New Brunswick, NJ, I will be delivering a quarter-hour paper (followed by Q&A) on the relationship between the Latin poem known as Catullus 63 and ancient posh (and pleb) Roman political life in the time of Cicero and pre-Rubicon Julius Caesar.
-All are invited to attend this CAAS meeting, not only for possible interest in my topic — which is in Paper Session B: ‘Re-envisioning Catullus’ — but also to enjoy the many other panels and papers on offer.
-Registration for the meeting begins at 5 PM Thursday, October 20; the general meeting ends at 4:15 PM Saturday, October 22.
+During the Fall 2016 meeting of the Classical Association of the Atlantic States, on October 21st in New Brunswick, NJ, I delivered a quarter-hour paper (followed by Q&A) on the relationship between the Latin poem known as Catullus 63 and ancient posh (and pleb) Roman political life in the time of Cicero and pre-Rubicon Julius Caesar.
+As with the CAMWS meeting mentioned just below, the entire program went very well.
+Old friends were there, and new ones were made.

 During April 2-5, 2014, I delivered a short paper on the Latin poet Catullus at the 110th annual convention of the Classical Association of the Middle West and South USA (CAMWS) at Baylor University in Waco, Texas.
 I salute every one of the participants I met and heard at the convention.
 The entire program went very well.